vtorosyan/notes-templates/personal-okrs-guideline.md

 **Key results**:
 - Use L&D time to complete the beginner Spark course on Coursera
-- Review ongoing Spark code challenges for hiring applicants for Q1
+- Review ongoing Spark code challenges for hiring applicants for Q1, at least 5